video-dev/hls.js/doc/API.md

 ## Loader Composition

-You can export internal loader definition for your own implementation via static getter `Hls.LoaderXmlHttpRequest`.
+You can export internal loader definition for your own implementation via static getter `Hls.DefaultConfig.loader`.

 Example: